MoonlightCapital/MoonlightBot-docs/role-management-commands/temprole.md

 * `role`: The role to assign to the user.
 You can mention the role or use its ID to specify the role.
 * `duration`: The duration for which the role should be assigned to the user.
 You can specify the duration in the format `1w2d3h4m5s` where `w` stands for weeks, `d` for days, `h` for hours, `m` for minutes, and `s` for seconds.
-  Note that you can omit any of the units if you don't want to specify them, just know that you need to specify at least one unit.
+  Note that you can omit any of the units if you don't want to specify them, know that you need to specify at least one unit.
 * `reason`: The reason for assigning the role to the user.
-This is an optional parameter, which can be used for moderation purposes.
+This is an optional parameter, which can be used for moderation.

 ## Logs

 * `TEMPROLE_EXTEND`: This log is triggered when a temporary role's duration is extended/reduced.
-  It will log the user, the role the responsible moderator, the reason and the duration of the extension/reduction.
+  It will log the user, the role, the responsible moderator, the reason and the duration of the extension/reduction.
 * `TEMPROLE_ADD`: This log is triggered when a temporary role is assigned to a user.
   It will log the user, the role, the responsible moderator, the reason and the duration of the role assignment.